 - Accumulative daily costs until a child turns eighteen are £123,365.

 That being said…

 - Parents don’t really expect their kids to leave the nest until they are 22-years old when they should be financially independent.

 - The actual accumulative daily costs accrued for the daily upbringing per child is actually £184,392, so the average parent is massively undervaluing the total costs by £61,000 per child.
 (That’s a deposit on their first home).

 - Translated into a weekly cost, it equates to £197.

 - £4.82 is the average cost for insurance to ensure your child’s upbringing costs are covered.

 What types of insurance are parents using?

 The statistics revealed that the most popular choice by a comfortable margin is that of family life insurance.
 53% of parents surveyed have this in place.

 Second is critical illness cover with 28%, followed by 19% of families having income protection with the lowest of 13% of families carrying family income benefit protection.

 There’s a huge underestimate placed on both the cost of raising a child and the amount of time you spend on associated chores around the home.

-Should the worst happen and either parent not be around to play their part in the home, the associated costs to hire in help is estimated to be £248 to do the childcare work a Mum does, and for a Dad £169 per week.
+Should the worst happen and either parent not be around to play their part in the home, the associated costs to hire in help are estimated to be £248 to do the childcare work a Mum does, and for a Dad £169 per week.